ellisp/blog-source/_posts/2024-08-24-polar-maps.md

   select(Name, `Country name EN`, `Country Code`, Population, lat, long)
 {% endhighlight %}

 Next is the job of identifying cities that are bigger than any others to their north.
-This was a bit of a logic problem which I addressed by sorting all the cities by distrance from the north pole (highest latitude first), making a new column which is the cumulative maximum population so far, and retaining only those cities that are equal to or higher than that maximum population.
+This was a bit of a fiddly problem which I addressed by sorting all the cities by distrance from the north pole (highest latitude first), making a new column which is the cumulative maximum population so far, and retaining only those cities that are equal to or higher than that maximum population.
 This gets me a list of just 20 cities.

 I then turn them into simple features objects with geometry (based on the latitude and longitude), and transform them to coordinates that will represent the world flattened out centred around the north pole, using the coordinate reference system I calculated before.